presseverykey/everykey-tutorial/lesson2/GPIO.md

 In essence, pull-up and -down resistors are meant to ensure that you are always able to read a clean, valid signal from a pin.
-For example: the buttons on the Anykey are connected to ground.
+For example: the buttons on the Everykey are connected to ground.
 If a button is pushed, you can read a logical '0'.
 But when the button is not pushed, the pin isn't connected to anything, it's said to be "floating".
 To avoid this situation, a large resistance is connected to the voltage supply,